Skip to main content

 Regardless of whether you are setting up your own backstage instance, developing plugins, or extending plugins with new features, it is important to understand these concepts.

-The diagram below provides an overview of the different building blocks, and the other blocks that each of them interact with.
+The diagram below provides an overview of the different building blocks and the other blocks that each of them interacts with.

 frontend system building blocks diagram